- A rare and exquisite delicacy

 This rare seafood is amazingly delicious and very simple to prepare.
 Percebes capture the taste of the sea with a flavor evoking fresh clams and lobster.
 Boiled in briny water (sea water is best!), they are ready to eat in minutes.
 Simply grasp the shell and peel away the outer skin to expose the flesh - tender and bright orange as coral, with a sweet, rich flavor.
 Be sure not to spill the juices which are the most flavorful part!

-Compared to Galician percebes, these are longer and meatier, about the size of a finger.
+Percebes range in size from one to three inches.
 The native Canadians harvest them from a remote inlet and deliver them to our partners in Vancouver.
 Within a couple of days, the precious goose barnacles are packed in coolers with ice packs and shipped directly to you!

 The Clayoquot percebes harvest is considered sustainable by the Ocean Wise program of the Vancouver Aquarium.